Reserved Park Visit FAQs

 No, horseback riding is not currently allowed.
 We are looking into safe ways of adapting trails for horseback riding, but this will take time.

-What about camping and picnicking?
+What about picnicking?

 Do you have any wheelchair or walker-friendly trails?